tobylockley/BizeoEthernet/README.md

 Occasionally, the internet requests may fail.
 This can be due to an unplugged wire, an ISP malfunction, or even a server error.
 It is a good idea to always check the output of the web service functions to make sure they succeeded, and handle the errors when they don't (retry, give a warning, etc).

+Full examples can be seen in **File > Examples > BizeoEthernet**.

 ## Overview of Functions

 ###### Note: Some return values differ from what is returned by the web service.
-This is to provide consistency between the functions and provide a more meaningful return value (i.e. less than zero = error) within the arduino environment.
+This is to provide consistency between the functions and provide a more meaningful return value within the arduino environment.

 --------------------------------